Carey R. Dunne

 Carey R. Dunne is an American attorney.
 He is known for leading the criminal investigation of Donald Trump for the office of the Manhattan District Attorney until his resignation from the case, alongside his colleague Mark F. Pomerantz, in February 2022.
 In that role, Dunne successfully argued Trump v.
 Vance before the United States Supreme Court in May 2020; the court held that President Trump was required to comply with a state grand jury subpoena for his tax returns.
-Prior to his service at the DA’s Office, Dunne was a longtime partner at Davis Polk & Wardwell, where he specialized in white collar criminal defense.
+Prior to his service at the DA's Office, Dunne was a longtime partner at Davis Polk & Wardwell, where he specialized in white collar criminal defense.
 Dunne is a past president of the New York City Bar Association.

+In January 2023, Dunne co-founded Free and Fair Litigation Group, a non-profit law firm focused on countering the rise of authoritarianism in America by bringing and defending constitutional cases.

 Early life and education

 Dunne was born in Springfield, Massachusetts.
 He received a B.A. from Oberlin College in 1980 and a J.D. from Harvard Law School in 1984.

 Career

 Early career in public service

 After graduating from Harvard Law School, Dunne joined the office of the Manhattan District Attorney Robert Morgenthau as an Assistant District Attorney.
-There, he served as a prosecutor in the office’s Trial Division until he left in 1987 to join the firm of Davis Polk & Wardwell.
+There, he served as a prosecutor in the office's Trial Division until he left in 1987 to join the firm of Davis Polk & Wardwell.